-Spaced Repetition: How to Make Your Readings Stick in Long-Term Memory
+Spaced Repetition: Retain Your Readings Long-Term

 How to beat the “Forgetting Curve” and memorize things effectively using flashcard learning, spaced repetition and the SuperMemo algorithm